“How long have you two been together?”

 Fifteen years ago online dating was something you hid from your friends and family.
 Today it’s pretty much how people meet one another.
 Far from a secret, nowadays you are sort of weird if you are single and NOT looking for love online.
 Especially in a busy city like New York, where it seems online dating is the only form of dating left.

-We met through a dating app, in New York City, two and a half years ago.
+We met through a dating app, in New York City, four and a half years ago.
 Neither of us knew exactly what we were looking for, and neither of us found an amazing head-in-the-clouds romance.
 What we did find, however, is exactly what we both needed.

 Here is the story on how we met, told from each of our perspectives, and how our online date led to a two year (and counting!) around-the-world adventure.